Ayoreo Video Project

 Ujirei - Regeneration | 2017 | 55 minutes | Mateo Sobode Chiqueno

 This is a critical meditation on contemporary Ayoreo realities by a 65-year-old Ducodegose man and respected leader who played instrumental roles in his people’s transition from forest to evangelical mission.
 Filmed over the course of eight months on an evangelical mission, the fragmentary film offers a critique of political marginality and shares one man’s visionary perspective on the destruction and rebirth of Ayoreo society.
-The film was an official selection of the 2016 Forumdoc film festival in Belo Horizonte Brazil and the 2018 Premio Anaconda festival, where it earned a Special Recognition prize.
-Distributed by Video nas Aldeias and available here.
+The film has been widely screened in Latin American Indigenous film festivals, and earned special recognition prizes from 2018 Festival Internacional de Cine y las Artes Indígena de Wallmapu (FICWALLMAPU) and the 2018 Premio Anaconda festival.

 Producer & Project Coordinator: